auth0/docs/articles/support/matrix.md

 This section covers the operating systems that Auth0 will support when using the Auth0 Dashboard or Lock Library, or executing authentication transactions.

 <div class="alert alert-info">
-  Auth0 support is limited to the most recent version of the operating systems listed (unless otherwise specified).
+  Auth0 support for the Dashboard and Lock and Authentication is limited to the most recent version of the operating systems listed (unless otherwise specified).
 If you are using an older version, please upgrade prior to seeking support.
 </div>

 ### Auth0 Dashboard